kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 So, it is strongly recommended adding events to running Scenario only after Scenario have reached "Paused" phase.
 (since ScenarioStep has stopped moving forward in "Paused" phase as described above.)
-Otherwise you may add the past ScenarioStep events and they are ignored by running Scenario.
+Otherwise, you may add the past ScenarioStep events and they are ignored by running Scenario.

 ##### Configure when to update ScenarioResult